 This is the most important assumption in determining the required contribution for this plan.
 Investment return is anticipated to be the major source of additional funds for payment of benefits.
-Prior to July 1, 2007, the assumed rate of return was 7.75%.
 The assumed rate of return is a long-term average.
 It is expected that the fund's actual earnings will be higher in some years, and lower in others.
 The fund's rate of return is determined primarily by the asset allocation - the classes in which it is invested, and the performance of the associated markets.
-For the plan years beginning after July 1, 2007, we have used an assumed rate of return of 8.00%.
+The discount rate as of July 1, 2019 is 6.50%.
+The table below shows the history of the discount rate since July 1, 2006.